Current fluctuations in nonequilibrium open quantum systems beyond weak coupling: a reaction coordinate approach: Model

-This trade-off between steady-state current fluctuations and entropy production holds for classical systems undergoing Markovian dynamics with local detailed balance~\cite{barato_thermodynamic_2015,gingrich_dissipation_2016,Horowitz2020}.
-With $J$, $D$, and $\dot{\Sigma}$ identified above, the thermodynamic uncertainty ratio $\mathcal{Q}$ follows as
+This trade-off between steady state current fluctuations and entropy production holds for classical systems undergoing Markovian dynamics with local detailed balance~\cite{barato_thermodynamic_2015,gingrich_dissipation_2016,Horowitz2020}. {Combining Eqs.~\eqref{heat} and~\eqref{Dt}, we find $\dot{\Sigma} = - \omega_d J/T$ in steady state (see Appendix~\ref{ap:thermodynamic_hamiltonian}).
+The thermodynamic uncertainty ratio $\mathcal{Q}$ can thus be simplified to

-To obtain our results in Sec.~\ref{sec:results}, the average current $J$ and noise $D$ are computed from the leading eigenvalue of the tilted generator defined in Eq.~\eqref{eq:tlt-D-liouv}.
+} To obtain our results in Sec.~\ref{sec:results}, the average current $J$ and noise $D$ are computed from the leading eigenvalue of the tilted generator defined in Eq.~\eqref{eq:tlt-D-liouv}.
 However, to obtain further insight into the statistics of the excitation current, we also exploit the quantum-jump unraveling of full counting statistics.
 Here, the counting variable $N$ is interpreted in terms of the ``clicks'' of an ideal detector that efficiently monitors the emitted and absorbed quanta~\cite{Landi2024}.
 Since the dynamics of the extended qubit-RC system is Markovian, such a detector can be introduced without affecting the dynamics or current statistics.
 Therefore, even if such an ideal detector cannot be implemented in practice, it is a useful fiction that provides a time-resolved picture of current fluctuations, even in this non-Markovian setting.

 We define $N_+(t)$ (respectively, $N_-(t)$) as the total number of excitations that the RC emits into (absorbs from) the residual bath.
 The total excitation transfer up to time $t$ is therefore given by $N(t) = N_+(t) - N_-(t)$.
 The associated stochastic current is defined as $I(t) = dN/dt$, such that its expectation value ${\rm E}[I(t)] = J$ reproduces the average current defined in Eq.~\eqref{Dt}.
 Following Ref.~\cite{Landi2024}, the statistics of this current can be determined from the current superoperator